alexholehouse/pdb2fasta/README.md

 pdb2fasta
 ==========

+Current version 0.2

-Take a PDB file and spit out protein sequence in 3 or 1 letter format
+Take a PDB file and spit out protein sequence in 3 or 1 letter format.

 Usage
 ---------